CASTLE-FWK/Documentation/README.md

 ###About
-CASTLE was created by Lachlan Birdsey as part of his PhD research.
+CASTLE was created by Lachlan Birdsey as part of his PhD research on modeling and analysis of complex adpative systems.
-Publications using CASTLE or CASL can found [Link]()
+Publications using CASTLE and/or CASL can found [Link]()